snlucas/AMZ-Scrape/README.md

 # AMZ-Scrape

-AMZ-Scrape was thinked as a solution to automatizate Amazon searches.
-With this App, you can search for an item, save responses as CSV file, include filters, save data in a DB, receive e-mails with updates, and so on.
+AMZ-Scrape was thought as a solution to Amazon searches automatization.
+With this App, you can search for an item, save responses as a CSV file (sheets file), include filters, save data in a relational DB, receive e-mails with updates, and so on.

 ## Status
-- [ ] Create classes Product and Product Controller
+- [ ] Connection with Amazon using the query item
-- [ ] Create Test Cases for Product and Table classes
+- [ ] CSV file with search results from the first page
 - [ ] Create MySQL / MariaDB Database connection
+- [ ] DB with search results from the first page
 - [ ] Create e-mail automatization
+- [ ] Include another product pages
+- [ ] Every x time request automatization